 The decision of the Appeal Committee is final.
-Refer also to EA General Regulations Articles 150 and 160 and FEI Article (rule) 438.
+Refer also to EA General Regulations Articles 150 and 160.

 6.3 Technical Delegate (TD)

 Refer to Annex I - Payment for Officials - for the current per diem

 A TD must be appointed for all major events including Australian Championships, State Championships and Regional Championships and is highly recommended for all Official Competitive and Participation events held at club level.
 Travel, accommodation and out-of-pocket expenses will be the responsibility of the OC.